meditationstuff/protocol_1/auxiliary.md

 Standing, let an imaginary string, anchored to the very top of your skull, sort of gently pull you up gently straight, erect, tall, and then sort of let your whole skeleton hang off of that string, or at least let everything hang off of your skull and spine.
 Check for tension, imbalances (front and back, side to side, higher and lower), "hmm that's weird or not quite right, maybe," throughout and across your body, and things like that.
 Use that information to continuously or subsequently decide or inform what to do next.

+comment:

+You can definitely do this sitting or kneeling, and you should do those too, if you are able, but I strong recommend generally exploring / playing with this standing, if you are able.

+Pairs well with <a id="be-moved" href="#be-moved">be moved</a>.

 [<a href="#932auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 # <span id="933auxiliary"></span><a id="be-outside" href="#be-outside">be "outside":</a>